Mairie des Lilas station: History

 The station opened as part of the extension of the line from on 17 February 1937.
-As part of the "Un métro + beau" programme by the RATP, the station's platform lighting was modernised during the course of the 2000s while the corridors were renovated 28 June 2018.
+As part of the Un métro + beau programme by the RATP, the station's platform lighting was modernised during the course of the 2000s while the corridors were renovated 28 June 2018.

 As part of modernization works for the extension of the line to in 2023 for the Grand Paris Express, the station was closed from 26 June 2021 to 29 August 2021 to raise its platform levels, its surface tiled, and to widen and lengthen the tunnels at the end of the station.
 This is to accommodate the new rolling stock that will be used (MP 14) to accommodate the expected increase in passengers and to make it accessible to people with reduced mobility.
 Two new entrances will also be added with the one at Place du Colonel-Fabien having 2 lifts.

-In 2019, the station was used by 4,436,148 passengers, making it the 101st busiest of the Métro network out of 302 stations.
+In 2019, the station was used by 4,436,148 passengers, making it the 101st busiest of the Metro network out of 302 stations.

-In 2020, the station was used by 2,563,685 passengers amidst the COVID-19 pandemic, making it the 82nd busiest of the Métro network out of 305 stations.
+In 2020, the station was used by 2,563,685 passengers amidst the COVID-19 pandemic, making it the 82nd busiest of the Metro network out of 305 stations.